End-to-End Training for Autoregressive Video Diffusion via Self-Resampling: Related Works

 \textbf{Conditioning on Model Predictions.} Conditioning the model on its own output is a strategy widely adopted to mitigate exposure bias in autoregressive systems.
-Schedule Sampling~\cite{bengio2015scheduled, mihaylova2019scheduled, cen2024bridging} in language models exemplifies this approach, replacing portions of the ground truth sequence with model-predicted tokens.
+Scheduled Sampling~\cite{bengio2015scheduled, mihaylova2019scheduled, cen2024bridging} in language models exemplifies this approach, replacing portions of the ground-truth sequence with model-predicted tokens.
 In diffusion models, Self-Conditioning~\cite{chen2022analog} improves sample quality by conditioning the current denoising step on previous estimation.
-For video generation, Stable Video Infinity~\cite{li2025stable} adopts an error-recycling strategy to reduce drifting in autoregressive long video inference.
+For video generation, Stable Video Infinity~\cite{li2025stable} adopts an error-recycling strategy to reduce drift in autoregressive long video inference.

-\textbf{Efficient Attention for Video Generation.} As high-dimensional spatiotemporal signals, video representation requires a vast quantity of tokens, making quadratic-cost attention a computational bottleneck.
+\textbf{Efficient Attention for Video Generation.} As high-dimensional spatiotemporal signals, videos require a large number of tokens to represent, making quadratic-cost attention a computational bottleneck.
 To alleviate complexity, numerous works explore efficient attention design for video generation.
 One line of work employs linear complexity attention~\cite{wang2025lingen, po2025long, chen2025sana, huang2025linvideo}.
 Others exploit the sparsity in the attention score, pruning less activated tokens via defined attention masks~\cite{xi2025sparse, xia2025training, sun2025vorta, zhang2025vsa, zhang2025spargeattn}.
-For instance, Radical Attention~\cite{li2025radial} observes a spatial-temporal decay and proposes a sparse mask that shrinks importance as temporal distance grows.
+For instance, Radial Attention~\cite{li2025radial} observes a spatiotemporal decay and proposes a sparse mask that shrinks importance as temporal distance grows.
 Recent works also adapt advanced sparse-attention designs from LLMs~\cite{lu2025moba, yuan2025native}.
 For example, MoC~\cite{cai2025mixture} and VMoBA~\cite{wu2025vmoba} integrate Mixture of Block Attention~\cite{lu2025moba} into DiT blocks, where the key and value in attention are dynamically selected via a top-$k$ router.
 Our work integrates a similar routing mechanism, specifically tailored for handling long histories in autoregressive video generation.